-During this portion of the chase through the tented concourse, each PC can again attempt a DC 12 Strength (Athletics), Dexterity (Acrobatics), or Charisma (Intimidation) check to move quickly through the crowded tents and narrow spaces and keep up with Karlo.
+During this portion of the chase through the tented concourse, each PC can again attempt a DC 15 Escape Artist, Intimidate, or other appropriate skill check to move through the crowded tents and narrow spaces and keep up with Karlo.
 A failure by 5 or more means they lose track of him, which might necessitate the Carnival Krewe's assistance finding him again.
 (Alternatively, feel free to come up with some other stratagem at this point to let them catch up, or simply dispense with skill rolls and play the scene out verbally.)